ADerycke/Better_Plot/README.md

 ## How to use the file
 You just have to download the file, openning it and allow the macro execution.

-You can find several videos in the helping folder that gonna introduce you to the file and show you quickly how to use it.
-You can find associate data example in the folder to easly test the files and chat is show in videos.
+You can find several videos (~2min) in the helping folder that gonna introduce you to the file and show you quickly how to use it.
+You can find associate data example in the folder to easly test the files and reproduce what its show in videos.

 **Step by Step simple use :**
   - open the file